 5. Read reviews

 Once you've identified a couple of models that sound ideal, it's time to see what other drivers think of them.
-Look at a mix of professional and amateur reviews, as you'll get different viewpoints from each.
+Look at a mix of professional and amateur reviews, including our reviews here on our blog, as you'll get different viewpoints from each.
 Again, head to that car forum and ask other owners for their opinions and advice.

 6. Check its reliability on the index